Daniel 8:The Ram and the Goat

 Are you dealing with sickness, rejection or financial crisis?

-Does God not answer your prayers?
+Doesn't God answer your prayers?

 The verses we are dealing with today are about a sick, rejected and confused Daniel who received an awesome prophecy, and the impact of the experience sent him to bed for several days.
 Nevertheless, the prophet didn't throw in the towel.
-He rose, continued with his duties and - very important to us who are blessed by the book of Daniel - kept on praying, receiving prophecies and giving us insight about God's heart and about God's purpose with Israel and with all of the human kind.
+He rose, continued with his duties and - very important to us who are blessed by the book of Daniel - kept on praying, receiving prophecies and giving us insight about God's heart and about God's purpose with Israel and with all of mankind.

 How did he manage to get through?
-How can we?

-In 1 Thessalonians 5:19-22 the apostle Paul wrote:
+In 1 Thessalonians 5:18-22 the apostle Paul wrote:

 "Do not quench the Spirit.
 Do not treat prophecies with contempt but test them all; hold on to what is good, reject every kind of evil"

-2) Not holding on to what is good (not obeying God)
+"I don't care", etc) - Not holding on to what is good (not obeying God)

-"The vision of the evenings and mornings that has been given you is true, but seal up the vision, for it concerns the distant future."
+"The vision of the evenings and mornings that has been given you is true, but seal up the vision, for it concerns the distant future".

 The original Hebrew sounds like this:

-To seal up has several meanings in the Scripture.
-One of them is to keep something inaccessible to others.
-That's why king Darius sealed the entrance to the lion's den with his royal seal and the seal of his nobles, in order to forbid that anyone should change the decree.
-And that's why God commands John in Revelation 10:4, "seal up what the seven thunders have said and do not write it down".
-God reveals us personal things and messages for others as well.
+To seal has several meanings in the Scripture.
+One or them is to keep something inaccessible to others.
+That's why king Darius sealed the entrance of the lion's den with his royal seal and the seal of his nobles, in order to prevent everyone else from changing the decree.
+And that's why God commands John in Revelation 10:4,

 The cilinder was to be rolled to leave the impression we see in the right image.
 Together with signet rings, it was the most common kind of seal.

-2) To show the authority by which the document is to be received (a decree, edict, order, etc. coming from any person in authority should be sealed)
+- To show the authority by which the document is to be received (a decree, edict, order, etc. coming from any person in authority should be sealed)

-4) To preserve (a document) in order to be opened and read by the authorized one (e.g. the scroll with seven seals in Revelation 5)
+- To preserve (a document) in order to be opened and read by the authorized one (e.g. the scroll with seven seals in Revelation 5)

-Next chapter is about Daniel's prayer for his people Israel and the amazing prophecy God gave him through the archangel Gabriel about the Messiah and the end of times.
+The next chapter is about Daniel's prayer for his people Israel and the amazing prophecy God gave him through the archangel Gabriel about the Messiah and the end of times.
 Keep reading!

 May the Lord bless you!